usds/us-forms-system/docs/getting-started/installing-the-library-in-an-existing-application.md

 - A [form config file](https://github.com/usds/us-forms-system-starter-app/blob/master/js/config/form.js).
 For more information, see "Creating a form config file."
 - An [entry js](https://github.com/usds/us-forms-system-starter-app/blob/master/app.js) file.
 - A [React component](https://github.com/usds/us-forms-system-starter-app/blob/master/js/components/Form.jsx) to render the top-level us-forms-system component.
 - A [routes file](https://github.com/usds/us-forms-system-starter-app/blob/master/js/routes.jsx) that loads `createRoutes` from us-forms-system.
-This creates the routes from the config automatically.
+This automatically creates the routes from the form config file.
 - A [reducers file](https://github.com/usds/us-forms-system-starter-app/blob/master/js/reducers.js) that loads `createSchemaFormReducer` from us-forms-system.
 This creates the app's reducer functions.

 [Back to *Getting Started with the Forms System Library*](README.md)